 We’re helping to build a community where seniors feel more valued and respected, and where their safety and well-being is actively supported.

-By addressing a range of factors that may lead to social isolation, PEGASIS is encouraging and promoting healthy connections and building networks among seniors, caregivers, and communities.
+By addressing a range of factors that may lead to social isolation, PEGASIS and now Connecting Edmonton Seniors, is encouraging and promoting healthy connections and building networks among seniors, caregivers, and communities.

 Through a collaborative approach, we’re striving to see an overall reduction in the number of low resource seniors who feel isolated in the Edmonton region.

-The PEGASIS Project is a collaborative made up of seven partner organizations, all working towards the reduction of isolation among seniors in Edmonton.
+The PEGASIS Project was a collaborative made up of seven partner organizations, all working towards the reduction of isolation among seniors in Edmonton.

-Each member of the PEGASIS Collaborative is addressing social isolation through projects and programming within their own organizations.
+Each member of the PEGASIS Collaborative addressed social isolation through projects and programming within their own organizations.

-GEF is a leader in friendly, affordable, secure housing and services for seniors.
-Through our PEGASIS project we support seniors living in our residences (buildings) in navigating and connecting to community programs and services to enhance their quality of life so that they can participate in and contribute to their communities.
+On-site staff support resident seniors in navigating and connecting to community programs and services so they can participate in and contribute to their communities.

-Increases awareness of seniors programs, services and support available at seniors centres through a marketing campaign, and increases seniors’ participation rates in activities thereby increasing their feelings of connectivity and value.
+The project undertaken by Westend Seniors Activity Centre increased awareness of seniors programs, services and support available at seniors centres through a marketing campaign.

-Learn more about the projects and how they are adapting to reach more seniors by reviewing the slides and audio recording from an October 2018 conversation with the initiative’s funder – Government of Canada’s New Horizons for Seniors Program.
+Learn more about the projects and how they adapted to reach more seniors by reviewing the slides and audio recording from an October 2018 conversation with the initiative’s funder – Government of Canada’s New Horizons for Seniors Program.

 In 2015, the Government of Canada’s New Horizons for Seniors Program called for proposals from across the country to reduce social isolation of seniors.
 In early 2016, nine projects across Canada were awarded funding.
 The Pan-Edmonton Group Addressing Social Isolation of Seniors (PEGASIS) is one of the projects.
 Other projects are: